rly/atom-pytest-terminal/README.md

 **Changes between rly/atom-pytest-panel and styczynski/atom-terminal-panel**:
 - Added `pythontest` command, `pytestmethod` variable, and keyboard shortcut (ctrl-alt-r) to run `pythontest`
   - Note: `python` and `pytest` must be installed in the environment from which Atom is called.
 If other Python modules need to be loaded for tests to run, they should also be installed in the environment from which Atom is called.
+  - The `pytest` command will also be copied to the clipboard so that it can be copied over to a separate terminal.
 - Added ability for users to register command keys in atom workspace in local commands
 - Fixed output of console labeled text appearing after the next command line prompt appears
 - Changed console font size to 14px